 The findings show businesses need financial support to cover critical costs like wages and supplies (26%), buy or upgrade equipment (34%), improve cash flow (30%) or pay for operating expenses (27%).
 When applying for business finance, immediacy to cash was an important factor for almost a third of respondents (32%).

-“Adding to these pressures is the fact that small businesses often have to navigate late payments from customers which can really impact their cash flow5.
+“Adding to these pressures is the fact that small businesses often have to navigate late payments from customers which can really impact their cash flow.
 The upcoming holiday season is renowned for being the time of year SMEs face the slowest payment times on their invoices, so keeping a steady hand on cash flow is key to helping a business survive in this climate,” adds Mr Price.

 Indeed almost three quarters of business (74%) surveyed for the MYOB Business Monitor in June said when they need cash they need it straight away, and over half (54%) noted by the time funding from a bank or financial institution is approved, their cash flow issues are already resolved.